HomeSite Map

 After some impressive commercial success in America in 1957 with the singles "Short Fat Fannie" (#5) and "Bony Moronie" (#14), Larry Williams's contract with American label Specialty Records was becoming strained.
 The three singles released in 1958 failed to make much of an impact, "Dizzy Miss Lizzy" being the only one that year to make a showing on the US Billboard pop chart, and that only made it to #69.
 In 1959 he needed to change things up and show his worth to the label.
 Even his friend Little Richard, whom Larry Williams patterned his style after, was struggling to keep his chart career going in mid-1958.
 It looked like the "screaming rocker" fad was going by the wayside.

-An act that was hot at the time was the New York based vocal group The Coasters, whose semi-comedic Leiber and Stoller compositions, such as "Yakety Yak" and "Charlie Brown," were all the rage in late 1958 and early 1959.
+An act that was hot at the time was the New York based vocal group The Coasters, whose semi-comedic Jerry Leiber and Mike Stoller compositions, such as "Yakety Yak" and "Charlie Brown," were all the rage in late 1958 and early 1959.
 Larry Williams thought to shift his style to one that was in a similar vein in order to capitalize on their success.
 The result was an August 14th, 1958 recording called "Bad Boy," which mimicked many features of "Yakety Yak," such as the topic of an adolescent who constantly needs to be told "now, junior, behave yourself" and a recurring low voice reminiscent of the Coasters' "don't talk back" which repeats "he's a bad boy."

 Unfortunately, the song failed to make any dent on the charts, and neither did the other three singles he released on Specialty in 1959.
 The label then decided to drop Larry Williams from their roster, but it was more because of his being convicted for dealing narcotics in 1960.
 "Bad Boy" did get released on 78 and 45 RPM on the London label in Britain where John Lennon took notice of it and, being a fan of The Coasters as well as Larry Williams, added it to The Beatles repertoire in early 1960.